Menu

 Fred Poulet video creation and control

-Sylvaine Hélary transverse flutes, voice, composition
+Sylvaine Hélary flutes, vocals

-Élodie Pasquier bass clarinet
+Élodie Pasquier clarinet, bass clarinet

-Julien Boudart synthesizers, artistic collaboration
+Julien Boudart synthesizers

-Guillaume Magne electric guitar, acoustic guitar, voice
+Guillaume Magne electric and acoustic guitars, vocals

-Benjamin Glibert electric bass, voice
+Benjamin Glibert electric bass, vocals

 Christophe Lavergne drums

-Anaëlle Marsollier / Erwan Boulay sound
+Anaëlle Marsollier sound

 Live shows